aws/copilot-cli/site/content/docs/commands/app-init.en.md

 ```
       --domain string                  Optional.
 Your existing custom domain name.
   -h, --help                           help for init
       --permissions-boundary           Optional.
-The name of an existing IAM policy with which to set a
+The name or ARN of an existing IAM policy with which to set a
                                        permissions boundary for all roles generated within the application.
       --resource-tags stringToString   Optional.
 Labels with a key and value separated by commas.
                                        Allows you to categorize resources. (default [])